Los Angeles officer charged with pummeling unarmed man

 “Ain’t nobody acting defiant,” the man said, as he continued to curse at the officer.
 “Ain’t nobody getting crazy but you.”

-After initially refusing to put his hands behind his back and a brief scuffle, the man faced a fence and appeared to comply.
+After a brief scuffle when the man initially refused to put his hands behind his back, the suspect faced a fence and appeared to comply with the order.
 Hernandez grabbed the man’s hands as if he was going to cuff him and then took a wild swing and punched the man in the right side of the head.

 Hernandez then delivered a series of blows to the man’s head, neck and body, cursing at him the entire time.